Traffic laws are put into place in order to protect everyone on the road.

-The only way to combat bad driving habits that include speeding is to be very vigilant and aware of what the current limit is.
+The only way to combat bad driving habits that include speeding, or even running red lights, is to be very vigilant and aware of what the current limit is.

 When you get pulled over, “I didn’t know how fast I was supposed to be going” is never a viable excuse.

 Ever been stuck behind someone going 10 MPH under the speed limit?
 Most of us have.

 It’s not uncommon for frustrated drivers to attempt to pass someone in front of them by driving around the adjacent vehicle.

 But, driving over a solid line rather than a dotted line is a driving infraction that could result in a ticket.